leonard112/OctaneScript/README.md

   <img src="https://github.com/leonard112/octane/blob/main/images/octanescript-logo.svg" alt="OctaneScript Logo" width=25%></img>

 OctaneScript is a scripting language built from Python.
-OctaneScript is currenly in it's early alpha stages, but the intent is for OctaneScript to build on some of the key principles that languages like Python and Ruby follow.
-The Goal is for OctaneScript to have a simple and easy to read and understand syntax.
+OctaneScript is currenly in it's early alpha stages.

-Note that this language is not being developed for any customer or particular use.
+:warning: Note that this language is not being developed for any customer or particular use.
 This lanauge is being developed for fun.
-Feel free to do whatever you want with this software.
-See [License](https://github.com/leonard112/OctaneScript/blob/main/LICENSE)
+Feel free to use this software for whatever you wish, but ensure that you review this software's [license](https://github.com/leonard112/OctaneScript/blob/main/LICENSE) _(MIT)_ if you consider using this software for anything more exploration and learning.

 Feel free to open an [issue](https://github.com/leonard112/OctaneScript/issues) if you find any bugs or if you have any feature suggestions.